camptocamp/terraboard/README.md

 - a search interface to query resources by type, name or attributes
 - a diff interface to compare state between versions

-It currently only supports S3 as a remote state backend, and dynamoDB for retrieving lock informations.
+It currently supports S3 as a remote state backend, and dynamoDB for retrieving lock informations.
+Also supports Terraform Cloud (in past Terraform Enterprise [more](https://www.terraform.io/docs/cloud/index.html#note-about-product-names))

 ### Overview